ByAUJay

 - When to use

-- Multi‑app proof hubs, or rollups with many independent circuits (e.g., per‑transaction membership proofs) where you don’t want to redesign the stack around a zkVM.
+- This is ideal for multi-app proof hubs or rollups with several independent circuits (like per-transaction membership proofs) where you’re looking to keep things simple without having to overhaul the entire stack for a zkVM.

 3) External verification/aggregation networks (AVS and shared provers)